-Intent to Travel - To be completed when traveling longer than 6 hours or more than 50 miles or staying overnight.
+Intent to Travel - To be completed when staying overnight or planning a camping or travel trip.

 Program Credit Reimbursement -To be completed when seeking reimbursement for Program Credits earned through the Cookie Product Program and used for online Girl Membership Registration.